PlanterApp/planter_blog/content/posts/greywater-in-the-garden/index.md

 ### What is Greywater?

 In broad terms, greywater is household wastewater that doesn’t come from the toilet.
-In a gardening context, it usually refers to water from showers, baths, washing machine rinse cycles, and bathroom sinks.
+For gardeners, it usually refers to water from showers, baths, washing machine rinse cycles, and bathroom sinks.

 It may still contain small amounts of soap, oils, and other residues, but it is typically less contaminated than “blackwater” (toilet or sewer-contaminated water).
-With the right precautions, it can sometimes be reused in the garden.
+With the right preparation, it can sometimes be reused in the garden.

 ### Is Greywater Safe For the Garden?

-The short answer is: it can be, when used appropriately—but there are important limitations.
+The short answer is: yes.
+But there are important limitations.

 Greywater should generally not be used on edible crops where the harvested portion comes into direct contact with the soil.
 This includes most root vegetables such as carrots and potatoes, as well as ground-level crops like pumpkins and melons.
 Instead, greywater is best suited for ornamental plants.